Calamaro82/TestAutomation/ReadMe.md

 ### Configuration

-The user can configure the URL in which the tests are going to be executed through the **App.config** file.
+The user can configure the URL in which the tests are going to be executed through the **app.config** file.
 This file looks like this:

 	<configuration>
 		<appSettings>